growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 # Even fewer Words on Good API Design
 >Never trust the client.
 The client is in the hands of the enemy.

 Good API design is not easy.
-It is not more complicated than implementing a good architecture but while the architecture structures your code and is therefore mostly hidden from the outside observer, an API by it's very na
+API design is not more complicated than implementing a good architecture but while the architecture structures your code and is therefore mostly hidden from the outside observer, an API by it's very nature is completely exposed to the outside.

 proprties of good apis
 - statelessness / decoupled / atomic / transactional